probnum2026/probnum2026.github.io/registration.md

 Registration for ProbNum 2026 is open.
 Registration closes on 26th August 2026.

-- **Participation without conference dinner: &#8364;140.** Participation without conference dinner includes scientific program and get-together event.
+- **Participation without conference dinner: &#8364;140.** Participation without conference dinner includes scientific program and get-together event (9th September).
 The price includes fee of the social program &#8364;43.82 + VAT 25.5 % (&#8364;11.18 €) and conference fee VAT 0 %.

-- **Participation with conference dinner: &#8364;250.** Participation with conference dinner covers attendance to scientific program, get-together event and the conference dinner.
+- **Participation with conference dinner: &#8364;250.** Participation with conference dinner covers attendance to scientific program, get-together event (9th September) and the conference dinner (10th September).
 The price includes fee of the social program &#8364;131.47 + VAT 25.5% (&#8364;33.53) and conference fee VAT 0%.

 Registration can be paid by a credit card (Visa, Master Card).
 Invoicing the fee is not possible.